 If you like what you see and would like to receive new recipe updates, we’d love you to subscribe to our posts or join our site.
 Needless to say, we’d love you to like us on Facebook and Instagram, too where you can get more recipes and updates.
 Thanks and happy browsing!

-1 sheet frozen Puff Pastry, thawed
+- 1 sheet frozen Puff Pastry, thawed

-2 cups grated Gruyere Cheese*
+- 2 cups grated Gruyere Cheese (see note below)

-A bunch of thin Asparagus
+- A bunch of thin Asparagus

-1 Red Bell Pepper, chopped (see photo above to show how it should look like when chopped)
+- 1 Red Bell Pepper, chopped (see photo above to show how it should look like when chopped)

-1 Tablespoon Olive Oil
+- 1 Tablespoon Olive Oil

-Salt and Pepper, to taste
+- Salt and Pepper, to taste

-Balsamic Vinegar (optional)
+- Balsamic Vinegar (optional)

-Italian Herb Seasoning or your favorite combo of dried herbs (optional)
+- Italian Herb Seasoning or your favorite combo of dried herbs (optional)